Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 To get a high level overview of the forecast class, the init method initializes the processing of input partitions.
 The process method is invoked for each input drill, and the end partition method is invoked to finalize the processing of input partitions.
 In the end partition method, we set the datetime column as our index.
 We then convert all variables to categorical, then encode our features since the XGBoost model expects all numerical inputs.
 Next, we split our data into train and test sets and pass the training data to our XGBoost model.

+***If you run the cell where we define the UDTF and see an error in the output, it is likely because you haven't accepted the Anaconda terms yet.
+If you still need to complete this step, head back to step 3 in this guide and follow the instructions under "Accepting Anaconda terms."***

 Now that we've developed our training code, to get our predictions without moving any data out of Snowflake, all we need to do is call the UDTF on the model features we created earlier.
 The UDTF runs the model on the historical data and returns the forecast for the hourly traffic.

 ![](assets/vhol-training.png)

 As a last step, we can write the predicted values back into our snowflake database.
 To do this, we'll call `write.saveAsTable('FOUR_WEEK_FORECAST', mode='overwrite', create_temp_table=False)` on our forecast model.

 If you want to see a performance boost at this step, you can upgrade the size of the warehouse that processes our model.
 To do this, head back over to snowflake and select `Warehouses` under the `Admin` tab.
 Here, you should only see a single warehouse that we can edit.
 Click the 3-dot menu on the far right and select edit.
-You'lll see a dropdown to change the size of your warehouse.
+You'll see a dropdown to change the size of your warehouse.
 If the model is already running, you may want to cancel and run again in order to run on the new warehouse.

 ![](assets/vhol-warehouse.gif)